yuxuan-ji/domql/src/README.md

 <a name="Domql+compile"></a>

 ### domql.compile(query)
-Compile user query into a set of directives
+Compile user query into a query model

 **Kind**: instance method of [<code>Domql</code>](#Domql)